-To introduce workplace-based assessment, former Chair of the Workplace-based Assessment Committee, Dr Richard Horton, talks about the rationale for workplace-based assessment and the purpose of each tool, in a podcast that can be accessed here.
+Dr Richard Horton discusses the rationale for workplace-based assessment and the purpose of each tool.
+View the podcast here.

 The mini-clinical evaluation exercise (mini-CEX) provides supervisors with a structured assessment and feedback format for the relevant clinical knowledge (including reasoning and understanding), skills (technical and non-technical) and behaviours related to the trainee’s management of a single clinical case.